 Decarboxylating can be done in a few ways but roasting it in the oven is the most common approach.
 First, choose a cannabis strain that has the attributes you desire, such as high CBD or low THC.
 The THC and/or CBD potency of your cannabis should be verified by a dispensary or a testing device.
-You can then use a dosing calculator like ours—link to OC calculator-- to calculate potency of your infusion.
+You can then use a dosing calculator, like this one, to calculate potency of your infusion.

 One note about the decarboxylation process—you won’t be able to mask what you are cooking!
 Covering your roasting pan with a lid or foil will help some.

 Ready to Start?
 Follow these simple steps for a successful infusion

 2. To make 16 ounces of infused oil or butter, start with 1/4 ounce (7 grams) of cannabis.
 Crumble, cut or tear the cannabis.